 Click on the Senate bill title to jump to its section:

-SB19-085: Equal Pay for Equal Work Act PASSED AMENDED
+SB19-085: Equal Pay for Equal Work Act SIGNED INTO LAW AMENDED

 SB19-056: Veterans Employment Preference by Private Employer KILLED IN SENATE COMMITTEE

 SB19-106: Withdraw Peace Officers Local Government Retirement Plan SIGNED INTO LAW AMENDED

 SB19-171: Apprenticeships and Vocational Technical Training SIGNED INTO LAW

 SB19-173: Colorado Secure Savings Plan Board SIGNED INTO LAW

-HB19-1025 Limits on Job Applicant Criminal History Inquiries [Melton, Herod]
+HB19-1025 Limits on Job Applicant Criminal History Inquiries (Foote, Rodriguez) [Melton, Herod]

 Prohibits employers from advertising or placing a statement in an employment application that a person with a criminal history may not apply to a position or from inquiring about an applicant’s criminal history on an initial application, with exemptions for some jobs and employers.
 Employers may still obtain an applicant’s criminal history at any time.